 What can go wrong?
 Not having the correct ports opened on your server may cause the application to behave in unexpected ways.
 When troubleshooting anything odd, you may want to try disabling the firewall temporarily on your server to see if that resolves the problem.
 If it does, then it may be time to revisit the Firewall policy.

 Through the admin interface on your PaperCut server you can configure what IP addresses are allowed for various components including admin login, devices, site servers, secondary print servers, XML Web service callers, and proxy servers for Mobile Client access.

-For organizations where security is paramount, consider whitelisting a range or comma separated list of IP addresses.
+For organizations where security is paramount, consider allow-listing a range or comma separated list of IP addresses.
 These settings are found in Options > Advanced > Security.

 For the XML Web Service APIs PaperCut only allows access from localhost/127.0.0.1 and still requires an authentication token.
 All calls not passing the token will be rejected.

 More on this topic is documented in our manual on the following page: Restrict access to the Application Server.

 What can go wrong?
 This one almost goes without saying that you should test after making any changes to ensure that all PaperCut components on the network are still able to communicate with the server, especially if you have any Secondary PaperCut servers, Site Servers, workstations running the Direct Print Monitor, or are using any 3rd party integrations that leverage the Web Services API.

 These are simply industry best practices and goes for any IT infrastructure or software suite.
 Here’s how they apply to PaperCut…